Molly Leigh: Popular culture

 The 20th-century witch Sybil Leek claimed to be a descendant of Leigh's, and took to keeping a jackdaw, named Mr Hotfoot Jackson, around with her, as Leigh had done.

 The story of Molly Leigh inspired a feature film, Molly Crows, by Flashgun Films, filmed in the Stoke area in 2012 and distributed through Distrify via Facebook in 2014.
 The film plot involves the spirit of Molly returning to wreak revenge upon the descendants of those who wronged her.
 It won Best Drama at Portobello Film Festival in 2013.
 Molly Crows is now available to watch in full on YouTube.

 The story of Molly Leigh is featured in the finale of the Alton Towers' Dungeon attraction.
 The story is told to guests in a dark atmospheric room before inanimate objects begin to move and the guests encounter Molly herself.

 Local Staffordshire band Mercia wrote a song about her story, entitled "Molly Leigh (As the Crow Flies)", released in 2021.

+Country music artist Rob Wheeler wrote a song based on the story called “Hotfoot Jackson” released in 2022 on a Halloween themed EP.